osamaalmughanni/Kumiko/Kumiko/docs.md

 # What is Kumiko?
-Kumiko is similar to the traditional Dynamo Player, as it allows you to run your Dynamo scripts inside Revit files.
-However, it surpasses standard functionalities by providing enhanced portability, git-based collaboration, and effortless script sharing among team members.
+Kumiko is similar to the traditional Dynamo Player, as it enables you to execute your Dynamo scripts within Revit files.
+However, it goes beyond standard functionalities by offering enhanced portability, collaboration based on Git, and seamless script sharing among team members.

 ## Requirements
 The app is designed to operate exclusively on Windows-based computers.
 It is developed as a single executable (exe) file, meaning that it encompasses all the necessary code and resources for execution.
 However, there are some key requirements that should be considered, these are: